Frosh and Transfer Students

-The Residential Education (Res Ed) program is based on Stanford’s belief that formal teaching, informal learning, and personal support in residences are fundamental components of a Stanford education – essential for preparing students for a life of leadership, intellectual engagement, citizenship, and service.
+The Residential Education (Res Ed) program is based on Stanford’s belief that formal teaching, informal learning and personal support in residences are fundamental components of a Stanford education – essential for preparing students for a life of leadership, intellectual engagement, citizenship, and service.

 Res Ed programs complement the academic curriculum with activities and experiences that build strong, pluralistic communities.
 They give students opportunities to learn from each other, from faculty and staff members, and from visiting diplomats, artists, and scholars.
-Popular house activities include:

 Residential Education begins with the Resident Fellows, faculty or senior staff members who live in residence halls with their families and help provide a warm and intellectually stimulating environment.

-Residential education in all its forms is one of the reasons that, despite the University’s size and breadth of resources, Stanford remains an intimate community.
+Residential education in all its forms is one of the reasons that, despite the university’s size and breadth of resources, Stanford remains an intimate community.